The Churchman's Business School building is near the Center Square in historic downtown Easton.

 It is located right next to the First Presbyterian Church of Easton.
 Take the Lehigh Valley Thruway, and get off on the Spring Garden Street.
 (611) exit.
 Go right, and travel on this one-way street, going west.
 Churchman's Business School building and the First Presbyterian Church are on Spring Garden Street between 3rd Street, and North 4th Street.

 It is a big, solidly built yellow brick building, 1/4 block long, and has roughly 9,000-square-feet.
 It was built like a tank to last the ages.
-It has been renovated, and has evolved into a Beauty College that opened in May 11th, 2011.
+It has been renovated, and has evolved into a Beauty College that opened on May 11th, 2011.

 The name of the structure, Churchman's Business School, that was displayed on the building leads one to believe that this school was started by either the First Presbyterian Church, or perhaps was a joint effort of all the churches in town.
 This big yellow brick building was probably involved with the First Presbyterian Church that is located right next to this school, as it appears to have been built on the same or adjoining lot.
 Many churches and religious organizations started schools to educate and elevate people of all ages into better economic futures, as well as be a blessing to their communities.

-There must of been a need for higher vocational education for those students who didn't have the money, the desire or the grades for an academic college, in an era when not many scholarships were awarded.
+There must have been a need for higher vocational education for those students who didn't have the money, the desire or the grades for an academic college, in an era when not many scholarships were awarded.
 In 1912, it probably started out as a church sponsored/affiliated business school for young people, with the goal of training people in a business field, deemed to be stable, and a source of good income.
 As time passed, probably both men and women attended here, as more and more women joined the work force, becoming secretaries and office personnel.
 As of 2002, near the end of the college's existence, 70% of their students were women.

 While it probably started out as a church property, eventually the Easton Area Board of Education bought the building and its property, and leased it to the private vocational college already established by the church, turning it into a secular school.
 Many colleges that were founded by churches have eventually become secular, private schools, such as USC in Los Angeles, CA.